Luis-Antonio-Mendez-Rodriguez/Yaxchilan/README.md

 # Yaxchilan
 A desktop software made to download music and write metadata on it(Name, Artist, Album, etc)

-Fronted its made in flutter, YT-DLP manages teh music download, and the metedata writing its handle in plain java.
+Fronted its made in flutter, YT-DLP manages the music download, and the metadata writing its handle in plain java.